 Businesses tend to see diversity as a numbers issue.
 They see that a minority group comprises a certain percentage of the local population and then focus their efforts on having a similar percentage in their workforce.
 But emphasizing statistics ignores the uncomfortable factors that lead to poor diversity.

 Leaders can address these issues within their workplace when they emphasize the benefits of diversity without downplaying its difficulties.
 Situational factors, privilege, and implicit bias drive inequality.
 These factors make conversations around diversity difficult.
 But companies that address the circumstances that lead to inequality ultimately reinforce the shared experience of living in our society.
 Ultimately, everyone in the organization will feel more valued.
+To streamline your diversity hiring, and making the process as simple and easy as possible, consider an ATS for your hiring needs.
+We have a Free ATS Buying Guide to provide all the information you would need!

 Defining Diversity and Its Importance in the Workplace